Shians/fastq-demultiplex/README.md

 ```
 git clone https://github.com/Shians/fastq-demultiplex.git
 cd fastq-demultiplex
 make   # if using gcc
 ```

 Because `gcc` and `clang` use different libraries to handle filesystem, if you are using clang then run

 ```
-make -f makefile.clang
+make -f makefile.clang  # if using clang
 ```

 The binaries will be in the `bin` folder.
 Manually place this in the path or run